Contributors: Philip Lhermette, Elise Robertson

 - Every 3-4 months.

-- Cystocentesis sample should be submitted for bacteriology/culture and sensitivity Urinalysis: bacteriology during each visit.
+- Cystocentesis sample should be submitted for bacteriology/culture and sensitivity Urinalysis: culture and sensitivity during each visit.

 - Recurrent cystitis may be idiopathic or stress related.